NCAFP Receives Grant Renewal from Carnegie Corporation of New York

-EVENT: The U.S.-Japan Alliance in A Changing World Order
+EVENT POSTPONED: The U.S.-Japan Alliance in A Changing World Order

-Public Event: The U.S.-Japan Alliance in a Changing World Order February 23 | 6:30 PM ET As strategic competition in the Indo-Pacific intensifies, the U.S.-Japan alliance stands at a pivotal juncture.
+Public Event: The U.S.-Japan Alliance in a Changing World Order February 23 | 6:30 PM ET *This event was postponed due to hazardous weather conditions.
+Please check our website for any updates.
+As strategic competition in the Indo-Pacific intensifies, the U.S.-Japan alliance stands at a pivotal juncture.
 It serves as an anchor not only for bilateral cooperation but also for broader regional peace, stability, and economic security.
-While the Indo-Pacific remains strategically vital, the recent 2025 U.S. National Security Strategy framing suggests a more transactional alliance footing, with a renewed call for Japan and other partners to assume greater responsibility for regional deterrence and economic resilience.
-This…
+While the Indo-Pacific remains strategically vital, the recent 2025 U.S. National Security Strategy framing suggests a more transactional alliance footing,…

 - Events